-Many federal and foundation sponsors limit the number of grant proposal applications which may be submitted, and these require an internal institutional review for selecting those proposals which are sent to the sponsor.
+Many federal and foundation sponsors limit the number of grant proposal applications that may be submitted for a funding opportunity; these require an internal institutional review for selecting the proposals that will be sent to the sponsor.
 Some nominations for individual prizes or awards also require institutional review.

 View upcoming opportunities, internal and funder due dates, and submitters.

-A review team assembled by the Associate Deans for Research Council will select the proposal(s) or nomination(s) to be submitted to the funding source and will provide comments intended to strengthen the submission.
+A review team assembled by the Office of Research and Sponsored Programs will select the proposal(s) or nomination(s) to be submitted to the funding source and will provide comments intended to strengthen the submission.